claudiumarinescu/banking-system/README.md

 More information can be found in Enunt.pdf and info file (they are both in Romanian).

-Compile: make
+Compile: make.
-Run: make run_server / run_client
+Run: make run_server / run_client.